Fastest three hours in media, here we are at the last hour of the busy broadcast day today, Rush Limbaugh and the EIB network.

 Yes.

-And when you try and talk to him about anything else, I mean, I don't know how familiar you are with the Asperger's, but it's a very everything is very literal.
+And when you try and talk to him about anything else, I mean, I don't know how familiar you are with the Asperger's, but it's a very, everything is very literal.

-So uh it was it was wonderful.
+So it was wonderful.

-Well, I I I I've I don't I've I've never met anybody with it, but I've seen it portrayed a lot of times.
+I've never met anybody with it, but I've seen it portrayed a lot of times.

 A big bang theory or something like that.